jasonkuhrt-archive/oauth2-implicit/README.md

     requestCredentials :: Options -> null

 Make a fresh token request to the authorization server.
 Note that this function ***does not read the result following redirect***, so your application still needs to use either `implicitGrant()` or `.readCredentials()`.
 This function is useful if, for example, your app makes some API call to a Resource Server that returns an Authorization Server (AS) error ("invalid token" or "expired token") and you need to make a fresh request to get credentials from said AS.
-This function will clear cache.

 ##### `Options :: {}`
   See `Options` docs for `implicitGrant`.